-The stand is sturdy and offers decent ergonomics including up to 110mm height adjustment, 90° pivot, -5°/15° tilt, and 100x100mm VESA mount compatibility.
+The stand is sturdy and offers decent ergonomics, including up to 110mm height adjustment, 90° pivot, -5°/15° tilt, and 100x100mm VESA mount compatibility.

-There’s no RGB lighting of any kind while the monitor has a low-haze anti-glare matte coating which effectively eliminates reflections, but doesn’t make the picture appear grainy.
+There’s no RGB lighting of any kind, while the monitor has a low-haze anti-glare matte coating, which effectively eliminates reflections, but doesn’t make the picture appear grainy.

 Both DP and HDMI support 144Hz at 1440p, but if you enable FreeSync, the refresh rate is limited to 100Hz over HDMI.

 Price & Similar Monitors

-The LG 27GL83A price amounts to ~$380 which is excellent value/price.
+The LG 27GL83A price ranges from $250 to $300.

 |DisplayPort 1.4, 2x HDMI 2.0

 |1.07 billion (8-bit + FRC)

-- Precise and accurate colors
+- Precise and consistent colors